-In 2004 Mitoraj gifted this piece permanently to the city and plans were made to display it outside the Galeria Krakowska shopping mall close to the train station.
-Mitoraj objected that his work might be associated with a consumerist building and so despite complaints by locals and historians alike, ‘the Head’, as it is commonly known, eventually found its way here into Krakow’s market square.
-Leaving some locals to joke that gifting the head to the city was Mitoraj’s revenge for having never made it as an artist while living in Krakow.
+In 2004 Mitoraj gifted this piece permanently to the city.
+Plans were made to display it outside the Galeria Krakowska shopping mall close to the train station.
+Mitoraj objected that his work might be associated with a consumerist building and so despite complaints by locals and historians alike, ‘the Head’, as it is commonly known, eventually found its way here into the Krakow market square.
+Leaving some locals to joke that gifting the head to the city was Mitoraj’s revenge for having never made it as an artist while living in Krakow!

 Despite the jokes, the head has become a popular photo spot for tourists, who climb inside and poke their own heads out of the eyes, or hang off the nose of the statue.
 There are actually several similar heads by Mitoraj dotted around the globe and another similar piece in Krakow.

 That’s the end of the self-guided Krakow tour.
 This tour has covered only a small amount of what there is to see in Krakow.